-Jharkhand: Five more arrested in case about Brazilian woman’s gang-rape
+Jharkhand: Five more arrested in Brazilian woman gangrape case

-The 28-year-old woman was allegedly gangraped on the night of March 1 while she was on a biking trip with her partner.
+The 28-year-old woman was allegedly gangraped on the night of March 1 while she was on a motorbike trip with her partner.

-The Jharkhand Police on Tuesday arrested five more men in connection with the gang-rape of a 28-year-old Brazilian tourist in the Dumka district, reported ANI.
+The Jharkhand Police on Tuesday arrested five more men in connection with the gangrape of a 28-year-old Brazilian tourist in the Dumka district, reported ANI.

 Earlier the police had arrested three suspects in the case.